 Bob Brown is famous for his role in the campaigns to save Lake Pedder and the Franklin River in Tasmania from damming, thus achieving worldwide publicity for the World Heritage qualities of Tasmania's wilderness areas.

 Bush Heritage came about when two magnificent forest reserves, abutting the Tasmanian Wilderness World Heritage Area, were put up for auction.
-Realising that these 241 hectares were destined to be woodchipped, Bob used his Goldman Environmental Prize of $49,000 as a deposit, borrowing the rest from friends and the bank, to buy the properties and set up the Australian Bush Heritage Fund in 1991.
+Realising that these 241 hectares were destined to be woodchipped, Bob used his Goldman Environmental Prize of $49,000 as a deposit, borrowing the rest from friends and the bank.

 Dr Bob Brown was President of Bush Heritage until 1996 and a Board Member until 1997.